Penguin (character): Golden Age

-Penguin is paroled from prison again and was asked to release his birds as a sign of good will.
-Penguin proceeds to open up his umbrella company called Penguin Umbrellas Inc. and fools Batman into endorsing his products, which contained special magnets.
-Following the robbery, Penguin fled to Oasis Beach Island in the Caribbean Sea, where he attempted another umbrella-themed theft before being apprehended by Batman and Robin.
+Penguin is paroled from prison and asked to release his birds as a sign of good will.
+Penguin proceeds to open up an umbrella company and fools Batman into endorsing his products, which contained special magnets.
+Following the robbery, Penguin flees to Oasis Beach Island in the Caribbean Sea, where he attempts another umbrella-themed theft before being apprehended by Batman and Robin.